XSockets/XSockets.NET-4.0/README.md

 So to repeat...
 Since we at all times know the username there is no need for passing it to the server when we can attach the user on the message going out.

-####How to hide methods and properties
+##Parameters, Model binding & return values
-You might not wanna expose all publish methods and properties to the client API's.
-When you want to hide a publish method/property just decorate the method/property with the `[NoEvent]` attribute.
-The attribute is located under `XSockets.Core.Common.Socket.Event.Attributes`
+XSockets have had strongly typed model binding for generations, this is one of the things that makes it easy to use.
+Just declare methods on the controllers and specify the complex parameter on the methods.
+XSockets will transform the JSON sent in to the correct parameter type.

-####How to use complex objects as parameters
+###How to use complex objects as parameters
 Above we looked at how you can send complex types to the clients, of course the client can send complex types to the server as well.

 **Server**